 After the war, the bust found its way to the Royal Łazienki.
 In the recent years, the monument returned to Suwałki, while its contemporary bronze copy was set up in the Royal Łazienki.
+In February 2024, on the 203rd anniversary of Jan Kozietulski's death, the Royal Łazienki Museum transferred the bust to Belsko Duży for a 10-year deposit.
+The sculpture was placed near the church where the Polish soldier was buried.

 Lieutenant Jan Kozietulski (1781-1821) took part in the campaigns of Napoleon Bonaparte and was his faithful companion.
 He gained renown as the commander in the heroic sortie of Polish Chevau-Légers in the Battle of Samosierra in Spain in 1808, which gave victory to the Napoleon’s army and opened the way to Madrid.
 It was one of the biggest sorties in war history, and it won Poles a significant recognition by Napoleon.